US STOCKS-Wall St rises after jobs data; debt default averted

 By Shreyashi Sanyal and Shristi Achar A

-June 2 (Reuters) - U.S. stock indexes rose on Friday after a moderation in wage growth in May boosted bets that the Federal Reserve will skip raising interest rates this month, while investors cheered the country averting a catastrophic debt default.
+June 2 (Reuters) - U.S. stock indexes rose on Friday after jobs data showed a moderation in wage growth, boosting bets that the Federal Reserve will skip hiking rates this month, while investors cheered the country averting a catastrophic debt default.

 The tech-heavy Nasdaq index .IXIC touched its highest intraday level in over 13 months and headed for its sixth straight week of gains, its best streak since January 2020.